Contact Us Today 770-804-0500

 * Cancellation Reminders: sellers shall provide an annual reminder to consumers consisting of the identity of the product or service, frequency and amount of charges, and how to cancel.
 The reminder requirement doesn't apply to physical goods.

-Question: Do the Proposed Updates Require You to Provide a Separate "Consent Checkbox" for Informed Consent?
+Question: Does the FTC Rule Require You to Provide a Separate "Consent Checkbox" for Informed Consent?

 This is a frequently asked question.

-As stated above, the proposed updates require unambiguous, affirmative consent to the subscription offer, which must be separate from any other part of the offer, and the subscription disclosures must appear "immediately adjacent to the means for recording the consumer's consent for the negative option feature."
+As stated above, the FTC Rule require unambiguous, affirmative consent to the subscription offer, which must be separate from any other part of the offer, and the subscription disclosures must appear "immediately adjacent to the means for recording the consumer's consent for the negative option feature."

 Given the foregoing requirements, is a consent checkbox required?